JacobJ215/Case_Study/README.md

 * When was the company incorporated and who are the founders of the company ?

-    The Bitfury Group was founded in 2011 by Valery Vavilov and Valery Nebesny, who are the CEO and CTO respectively
+    The Bitfury Group was founded in 2011 by Valery Vavilov and Valery Nebesny, who are the CEO and CTO respectively.

 * How did the idea for the company (or project) come about?